Tower of London#2 in Best Things To Do in London

-The majority of travelers say the Tower of London is open Tuesday through Saturday from 9 a.m. to 5:30 p.m., and Sunday and Monday from 10 a.m. to 5:30 p.m., though it closes an hour earlier November through February.
-Adults cost £22 (approximately $37 USD) and youths younger than 16 cost £11 GBP (around $18 USD).
+The Tower of London is open Tuesday through Saturday from 9 a.m. to 5:30 p.m., and Sunday and Monday from 10 a.m. to 5:30 p.m., though it closes an hour earlier November through February.
+Tickets for adults cost 26.80 pounds (about $38); entrance for children between the ages of 5 and 15 costs 12.70 pounds (about $18).
 Children younger than 5 get in for free.
-If you want to save some cash on admission, buy your tickets on the Tower of London's website.
+If you want to save some quid on admission, buy your tickets in advance on the Tower of London's website.
+If you have a London Pass, your entry is covered.
+Along with bathroom facilities and Wi-Fi access, the Tower of London also offers four eateries and several gift shops on-site.
 You'll find the Tower of London off the Tower Hill Tube stop.

 More Best Things To Do in London

 The British Museum is both an architectural beauty and a trove of some of the world's most noted antiquities.
 In fact, many travelers it's the best museum in all of London.
 What's more, it's free to visit.
 From the Rosetta Stone to the Elgin Marbles to the Lindow Man, the